Joseph-Worthington/PalindromChecker/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).# palindrom-checker
+This project is open source and available under the [MIT License](LICENSE).